-Day-to-day management of the Program rests with the Program Manager - Accreditation, currently NSW Treasury.
-In brief, NSW Treasury is responsible for:
+Day-to-day management of the Program rests with the Program Manager - Accreditation, currently NSW Department of Climate Change, Energy, the Environment and Water.
+In brief, NSW Department of Climate Change, Energy, the Environment and Water is responsible for:

-- initial and ongoing accreditation of GreenPower Products and GreenPower Generators; - reporting quarterly and annual audits; - provision of information to participating agencies, GreenPower Providers, GreenPower Corporate Direct Participants, GreenPower Generators, potential and actual GreenPower Customers and consumer groups; - coordinating consultation and central contact point for stakeholders (i.e. environmental and consumer organisations, GreenPower Providers, GreenPower Corporate Direct Participants and GreenPower Generators) with regard to changes to the program or issues as they arise; and - other projects and activities as they arise.
+- initial and ongoing accreditation of GreenPower Products and GreenPower Generators; - reporting quarterly and annual audits; - provision of information to participating agencies, GreenPower Providers, GreenPower Corporate Direct Participants, GreenPower Generators, potential and actual GreenPower Customers and consumer groups; - coordinating consultation and central contact point for stakeholders (i.e. environmental and consumer organisations, GreenPower Providers, GreenPower Corporate Direct Participants and GreenPower Generators) with regard to changes to the program or issues as they arise; and - · other projects and activities as they arise.